ninom5/Dept-InternshipTask/README.md

 cp .env.example .env
 ```

-and then add your google maps api key and map id
+and then add your google maps api key and map id to .env to use map functionalities

 5.Run app